 The Palm Beaches offer many fun things to do.
 I’ve listed the activities that interest me.
 While you are our guest at the Oasis, we hope that you tell us what other activities you’ve enjoyed in our area.

-Bird watching and nature preserves
+Bird watching, water taxi, and nature preserves

 Bird watching is an activity available to people of all abilities.
 Stellar bird watching venues abound.